folkuni-f22-fullstack/CrazyMonkeys/README.md

 The group, *Crazy Monkeys*, consists of the following students; Malin, Mustafa, Ali, Victor and Abbe.

 Our teacher assigned us a project to create a fullstack web app for a hypothetical restaurant.
+The web app needs to be responsive from sizes of tiny mobile screens to bigger screens as computer monitors.
 The app should cater to the needs of customers, employees and chefs.
 We decided to design our app for a fusion restaurant, because we wanted to showcase our creativity and diversity.

 The costumer role can browse the menu, search for information about the fake restaurant, and also do food orders that are sent to the employees, and after that to the chef.
 The costumer can write comments to the employees.
 When the order has come to the employee, the customer can edit the order to their liking, if they change their mind.
 When the order has come to the chef, the order can't be undone.
 The employee role can see food order requests that the costumer has made.
 The employee can make messages to the chef when sending the order further to the chef.